aidotse/PASEOS/README.md

   `PASEOS actor` emulating a ground station.

 * ### Local actor
-  The `local actor` is the `actor` whose behavior is modelled by the locally running PASEOS instance.
+  The `local actor` is the `actor` whose behaviour is modelled by the locally running PASEOS instance.

 * ### On-termination function
-  A on-termination function is an asynchronous function that can be used by the PASEOS user to specify some operations to be executed on termination of predefined PASEOS user.
+  An on-termination function is an asynchronous function that can be used by the PASEOS user to specify some operations to be executed on termination of the predefined PASEOS user's activity.

 * ### SpacecraftActor
-  `PASEOS actor` emulating a spacecraft or a satellite.
+  PASEOS [actor](actor) emulating a spacecraft or a satellite.

 ## Contributing
 The ```PASEOS``` project is open to contributions.
 To contribute, you can open an [issue](https://github.com/gomezzz/MSMatch/issues) to report a bug or to request a new feature.
 If you prefer discussing new ideas and applications, you can contact us via email (please, refer to [Contact](#contact)).